lawabb/demucs-audacity/README.md

 - After closing the same files can be relaunched by right clicking the demucs.lof file that has been added, and select
   > Open with > Audacity

+Alternativly don't do any of this, instead
+- Run demucs
+- Select all required files and drag into an open audacity session
+- OR
+- Copy the demucs.lof file into the same directory as the new files then open Audacity and select
+  > File > open > demucs.lof